mattstjean/coding-cheat-sheets/fundamentals/dynamic_programming.md

 # Dynamic Programming
 Dynamic programming is an optimization over plain recursion.
 Whenever we see a repeated recursive call for a smaller subproblem, we can optimize that recursive call with the help of dynamic programming.
 The idea is simply to store the result so that we don't have to re-compute the subproblem again and again.

-Dynamic programming = recursion + memorization
+Dynamic programming = recursion + memoization

 The sample code below demonstrates returning the nth Fibonacci Number.